johnson1940/RESTAPIPRO/README.md

-# Simple Operations for POST, GET, PUT and DELETE
+# Simple Operations for POST, GET, PUT and DELETE using FLASK